twigphp/Twig/doc/deprecated.rst

 PEAR
 ----

-PEAR support will be discontinued in Twig 2.0, and no PEAR packages will be provided.
+PEAR support has been discontinued in Twig 1.15.1, and no PEAR packages is provided anymore.
 Use Composer instead.

 Filters
 -------